FusionNet: Physics-Aware Representation Learning for Multi-Spectral and Thermal Data via Trainable Signal-Processing Priors: Experimental Results

-Given the dataset's limited size and the strong domain differences between RGB and TIR imagery, this section investigates how pretraining on the ImageNet dataset affects model performance when applied to TIR (Band 10) data.
+Given the dataset's limited size and the strong domain differences between RGB and multispectral TIR and SWIR data, this section investigates how pretraining on the ImageNet dataset affects model performance when applied to both TIR (Band 10) and SWIR (Band 6) data.
 For the transfer learning (TL) experiments, all hidden layers were frozen and only the higher layers were fine-tuned using the proposed dataset.

-Figure \ref{fig:transferlearning} presents the accuracies of four SOTA CNN architectures, evaluated both when trained from scratch and when initialised with ImageNet-pretrained weights.
+Figure \ref{fig:transferlearning_B10} presents the accuracies of four SOTA CNN architectures, evaluated both when trained from scratch and when initialised with ImageNet pretrained weights.
 The non-TL models include VGG13, ResNet18/50, and EfficientNet, while their TL counterparts (TLVGG13, TLResNet18/50, TLEfficientNet) were fine-tuned from RGB image features.

 Contrary to the performance gains typically observed in RGB classification tasks, the TL variants consistently underperform relative to their non-TL equivalents.
 Across all architectures, the median accuracy of TL models is lower, and some also exhibit a broader interquartile range, indicating reduced optimisation stability.
 This systematic drop in performance is attributable to the pronounced domain gap: ImageNet pretraining encodes low- and mid-level filters optimised for three-channel RGB imagery, whereas the target TIR domain comprises thermal signatures with distinct spectral and textural properties.
 The pretrained filters thus bias learning towards features that are not discriminative for TIR, impeding convergence and limiting final accuracy.